-- Staffroom noticeboards:
+- Staffroom noticeboards;

-- Individual school websites;

-- MAT website:
+- MAT website;

 - School servers for staff

 The master copy is held by the MAT Governance Professional & PA to the CEO.

 The Finham Park Multi Academy Trust Health and Safety Policy is central to an understanding that health and safety and the concept of sensible risk management features prominently in all aspects of the operation of the trust in order to ensure compliance with health and safety legislation and promote good practice throughout.